New Water Heaters That Think Outside The Tank

 The Price of Hot Water

 The two main causes for running out of hot water are either because your current tank isn’t large enough to support demand, or because your water heater is wearing out.
-Check out this post for common warning signs of a failing water heater.
 In either case, it’s a good idea to research newer models since you could benefit from increased energy efficiency.
 Another benefit is that newer water heaters can include monitoring systems to catch potential issues in order to keep operating at peak efficiency.
 You can determine the potential savings of different models by using this calculator available from the Department of Energy.
 Making sure that you have the right water heater system could save you hundreds of dollars a year.

 New Ways to Turn Up the Heat